 You don’t pay SDLT if you buy a property in:

 You can appeal against a penalty if you have a reasonable excuse for making your return late.

 A reasonable excuse is something unexpected or outside your control that stopped you from meeting the deadline.

 HM Revenue and Customs (HMRC) will only accept that you had a reasonable excuse for missing the deadline if what happened meant you couldn’t either:

 - arrange for someone to file it for you

 A reasonable excuse could be:

-- you posted your SDLT return in good time but it was lost or delayed in the post, eg because of floods or industrial action
+- you posted your SDLT Return in good time but it was lost or delayed in the post (for example, because of floods or industrial action)

-- your adviser was seriously ill and couldn’t control their business or private affairs, eg a heart attack or stroke
+- your adviser was seriously ill and couldn’t control their business or private affairs (for example, they’ve had a heart attack or stroke)

 - your adviser died